MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/configure-dashboards.md

     > [!div class="mx-imgBorder"]
     > ![Create relationship](./media/createrelationship.png "Create relationship")

-13. To use the suggested fields in Common Data Service that are pertinent to the Power BI template, your relationship mapping between tables should look like the following.
+13. To use the suggested fields in Dataverse that are pertinent to the Power BI template, your relationship mapping between tables should look like the following.

      |From: Table | To: Table |
      |---|---|---|